hbr/albatross/README.md

     ocamlbuild -lib unix alba.native

-Now you have the file `alba.native` in the directory `albatross/ocaml/_build` which is the executable albatross compiler.
+After these commands you have the file `alba.native` in the directory `albatross/ocaml/_build` which is the executable albatross compiler.
 Copy (or link) it under the name `alba` to any location which is in the search path for programs.

-The basic libary is in `albatross/library/alba.base`.
+The basic libary is in `path/to/albatross/library/alba.base`.
 In order to use it you have to compile it.

     cd path/to/albatross/library/alba.base